 About 70% of service companies stare at a technician deficit in the coming decade.
 Several enterprises already find it difficult to replace their highly experienced retirees.
 Increased longevity, reduced birth-rates, a disinclination to work hard, and better social security result in fewer young people entering the workforce.

 Companies adopt several measures to cope with the Silver Tsunami.
-The role of a field service software in building and retaining a happy workforce leveraging technology is inevitable
+The role of a field service software in building and retaining a happy workforce leveraging technology is inevitable.

 Here are a few ways to deal with the Silver Tsunami dilemma in field service.